日本 ( Japanese )

 For defects to the goods the seller will principally be liable according to the statutory provisions of the law governing purchases (Sections 434 et seqq.
-BGB [German Civil Code]).
+BGB [Swiss Civil Code]).

 If the consumer is not a consumer the seller will be entitled to the option for the remedy of the defect or subsequent delivery of a faultless objection according to Section 439 Para.
 1 BGB.

 The buyer will, insofar as it concerns a reciprocal trading business within the meaning of the HGB [Swiss Commercial Code], inspect the ordered goods immediately after delivery.
 This shall apply in particular with regard to the completeness of the goods as well as the respective functional capability.
 Defects, which are determined hereby or, which can be determined without further ado, must be reported to the seller without delay.
 A detailed description of the defects is to be enclosed.
 If the buyer fails to submit the report the goods shall be deemed as approved unless it concerns a defect, which was not recognisable during the inspection.

 Defects to the goods, which cannot be determined within the scope of the proper inspection according to the above paragraph must be reported to the seller immediately after they have been discovered insofar as it concerns a reciprocal trading business; otherwise the goods shall also be deemed as approved in view of this defect.

 The purchase price will be due and payable directly after the conclusion of the purchase contract.
 The payment shall be carried out at the choice of the buyer by bank transfer/immediate transfer, PayPal or credit card.